mabrasil/milla-theme/README.md

 ##TODOs

 - [ ] Add more scopes
+- [ ] Add the existing versions to their text editors' respectives package managers.
-- [ ] Make it available for other editors (Atom, Vim, Xcode) and Terminal.
+- [ ] Make it available for other editors (Brackets, Vim, Xcode) and Terminal.